t-lochhead/blog/src/pages/2020-11-10---how-to-make-a-fast-and-clean-blog-fast-with-gatsby/index.md

 One place to find starters is the [official Gatsby Starters](https://www.gatsbyjs.com/starters/?v=2) page.

 There, you can filter for blogs, portfolios, landing pages, and more.
 Keep in mind, some of these starters are built off of CMSs like Contentful, Prismic, and even WordPress.
 If you're looking for something lean, I recommend filtering for Markdown.
 That's what I ended up using for this blog.
-Markdown provides a lot more simplicity and flexiblity over CMSs in my opinion.
+Markdown provides a lot more simplicity and flexibility over CMSs in my opinion.

 Unfortunately, I personally wasn't inspired by any of the starters found there in terms of visual design.